 A well-stocked first-aid kit can help you respond effectively to common injuries and emergencies.
 Keep at least one first-aid kit in your home and one in your car.
 Store your kits someplace easy to get to and out of the reach of young children.
 Make sure children old enough to understand the purpose of the kits know where they're stored.

 You can buy first-aid kits at many drugstores or assemble your own.
 You may want to tailor your kit based on your activities and needs.
-A basic first-aid kit includes:
+A first-aid kit might include:

 - Adhesive tape

 - Bandage strips and "butterfly" bandages in assorted sizes

 - Nonstick sterile bandages and roller gauze in assorted sizes

 - Large triangular bandage (may be used as a sling)

 - Instant cold packs

 - Cotton balls and cotton-tipped swabs